| Title: | Gaussian Process Classification as Described in Bachoc et al. (2020) |

 optional vectors containing mean and standard deviation values for each column of the input matrix.
 If they are not provided, they are computed from the input matrix |

-The generation of the matrix of samples of the latent process Z_obs
+The generation of the matrix of samples of the latent process Z_obs is done using Gibbs sampling.
+See rtmvnorm function in tmvtnorm package.

-An object of class gpcm
+An object of class gpcm.
+See gpcm-class.

 Morgane MENZ, Céline HELBERT, Victor PICHENY, François BACHOC.
 Contributors: Naoual SERRAJI.